-QBE Malaysia recorded an underwriting profit before tax of RM28.5 million, which was RM6.9 million lower than previous year.
-This was primarily due to having a smaller MMIP reserve in 2017 and increase in the claims ratio.
-In 2017, we achieved targets for cost reduction, claims efficiency and capital ratio.
-The earnings per share stood at 9.60 cents for 2017 compared to 11.29 cents in 2016, primarily driven by the higher loss ratio.
-I am proud that we recorded a dividend payout of RM19.5 million in 2017.
+QBE Malaysia recorded an underwriting profit before tax of RM30.6million, which was RM2.1million higher than previous year.
+This was primarily due to decrease in claims incurred and commission expense.
+In 2018, we achieved targets for cost reduction, claims efficiency and capital ratio.
+The earnings per share stood at 10.01cents for 2018 compared to 9.60cents in 2017, contributed mainly by the higher reinsurance commission income and investment income.